DeepMind Health and data

 We commit to:

-- Only using patient data to help improve care, under the instructions of our NHS partners, who will continue to act as our data controllers at all times.
-Each of our NHS partnerships have strict rules about how data can be used.
+- Only using patient data to help improve care, under the instructions of our partners, who will continue to act as our data controllers at all times.
+Each of our partnerships have strict rules about how data can be used.
 We will never use patient data outside of these rules.
 That means data will never be connected to Google accounts or services, or used for any commercial purposes like advertising or insurance.

 - Holding data to world-leading standards of security and encryption.
 Our systems have been built by some of the world’s leading security experts.
-Data is fully encrypted, and stored in a high-security facility in England, separated at all times from any other systems.
+Identifiable data is fully encrypted, and stored in a high-security facility in England, separated at all times from any other systems.
 Only those who need to access the data are able to, and all data is deleted entirely from our systems when it is no longer being worked on.

 - Enabling rigorous audit of how data is used.
 All data use is logged, and can be reviewed by our partners, regulators, and our Independent Reviewers.
 We’re also working on an unprecedented, even stronger set of audit tools, called Verifiable Data Audit.
 This will give our partner hospitals an additional real-time and fully proven mechanism to check how we’re processing data, showing when a piece of data has been used and for what purpose.

 DeepMind Health and transparency

 The different types of data we process

 Different hospitals ask us to process different types of data, depending on what they need.

 Hospitals use our secure clinical app, Streams, to process personally identifiable patient data.
 This is because hospitals use the app to help nurses and doctors deliver urgent care, and these clinicians need to know which specific patient needs their help.
 You can read more about how personally identifiable patient data is processed and protected here.